 Accident reconstruction experts then found that the injured driver was not wearing a seat belt at the time of the collision.
 The defendant mounts the seat belt defense to relieve himself of responsibility for the accident.
 As a result, the injured driver’s compensation is reduced by the percentage of his own fault (which is not wearing a seat belt).

 “Wait, what has just happened?” you might be wondering.
-Let our Los Angeles car accident attorney from the Compass Law Group, PC explain.
+Let our Los Angeles auto accident attorney from the Compass Law Group, LLP explain.

 Seat belt defense: what is it?